poparotsy/portal/README.md

 ===============
 To be used as is;
-1. unzip the package under webRoot/portal
+1. unzip the package under webRoot/portal.
-2. create the DB using the included sql file
+2. create the DB using the included sql file.
 3. configure includes/config.php, & helpers/*.php with DB info [TODO].